ligahee/ASC1/Exercise03/ReadMe.md

 ﻿## Practice loops and operators
+Use `Program.cs` to choose, here are the options
 1. `FizzBuzz.cs`
    a group word game for children to teach them about division.
 Players take turns to count incrementally, replacing any number divisible by three with the word /fizz/, any